 The Ethics Board shall consist of ______ members who shall be appointed by the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city, subject to the approval of the legislative body (if different from the executive authority, as in the mayor/council form of government).
 The initial members of the Ethics Board shall be appointed within _____ days of the effective date of this ordinance.
 The members shall serve for a term of ____ years; except that with respect to the members initially appointed, ____ member(s) shall be appointed for a term of ____ year, ____ member(s) shall be appointed for a term of ____ years, and ___ member(s) shall be appointed for a term of ___ years.
 Thereafter, all appointments shall be for a term of ___ years.

-An Ethics Board member will serve until their successor has been appointed, in the same manner as the original appointment.
+An Ethics Board member will serve until their successor has been appointed in the same manner as the original appointment.

-COMMENT SECTION 31(D): The example restriction on the political make-up of the Ethics Board aims to strengthen both the perception, and the reality, of a Ethics Board that is nonpartisan.
-Ethics Boards must not become political footballs, because this will undermine trust in them, and deter people from filing complaints or seeking advisory opinions, and from having faith in the Ethics Board’s determinations.
+COMMENT SECTION 31(D): The example restriction on the political make-up of the Ethics Board aims to strengthen both the perception, and the reality, of an Ethics Board that is nonpartisan.
+Ethics Boards must not become political footballs because this will undermine trust in them and deter people from filing complaints or seeking advisory opinions and from having faith in the Ethics Board’s determinations.

-No member of the Ethics Board shall hold any elected, or appointed, office, whether paid or unpaid, or any position of employment with the city, or any city agency.
+No member of the Ethics Board shall hold any elected or appointed office, whether paid or unpaid, or any position of employment with the city or any city agency.
 No member of the Ethics Board may be, or have been within the ___ years prior to appointment, an officer or employee, consultant, or contractor of the city; an officer in a political party or political committee; a candidate, or an active member of the campaign of a candidate, for any office within the Ethics Board’s jurisdiction; or a lobbyist.
 Nor should a member, nor any member of their immediate family, have, within the ____ years prior to appointment, sought any special benefits from the city, directly or indirectly.
-An Ethics Board member, or staff member, or a member of their immediate family, may not, directly or indirectly, seek any special benefits from the city, make campaign contributions, nor participate in any way in the campaign of a candidate for any office within the Ethics Board’s jurisdiction, or of an individual currently within the Ethics Board's jurisdiction.
+An Ethics Board member or staff member, or a member of their immediate family, may not directly or indirectly seek any special benefits from the city, make campaign contributions, nor participate in any way in the campaign of a candidate for any office within the Ethics Board’s jurisdiction, or of an individual currently within the Ethics Board's jurisdiction.

 Each member of the Ethics Board shall have been a resident of the city for at least one year prior to the date of the appointment and shall reside in the city throughout the term in office and shall not be a family member of a city employee or officer.
 The members of the Ethics Board shall be chosen by their known and consistent reputation for integrity and their knowledge of local government affairs.